The Getty

 Published sources

-• It is permitted to use the copy function to extract texts from the Web provided you do so only as a reference.
+• If you extract texts from the Web or another source, do so only as a reference.
 You must rewrite any such text and cite the source.

 • It is required to cite the published source of terms and the information in notes.
-Include the page number or other appropriate reference to the passage where you found the term or other information.
+In the Page field, include the page number, URL, or other appropriate reference to the passage where you found the term or other information.

-• Sources may be linked directly to each Term and to the Scope (Descriptive) Note.
+• There are three places in an AAT record to record the source.
+Sources may be linked directly to each Term and to the Scope (Descriptive) Note.
 For other information, record the source in the overall Subject citation designation.

 2.1.9.2